Last updated on December 28th, 2023

 You can palpate the tibial artery by gently pressing against the underlying bone with the middle and index fingers.

 The posterior tibial artery pulse site is assessed to check blood circulation of the foot

 The anatomical location of the dorsalis pedis pulse is the groove between the first and second toes slightly medial on the top of the foot.

 Dorsalis pedis artery pulse site is also assessed to check blood circulation of the foot

 Pulse is an important general vital sign.
 The number of pulsing sensations you feel during 1 minute is the pulse rate per minute.
 And several factors may affect the pulse rate.

-The characteristics of pulse gives information about the status of cardiovascular system.
+The characteristics of the pulse give information about the status of the cardiovascular system.

 There are 9 common pulse points on the surface of the body.
 Namely, temporal pulse, carotid pulse, apical pulse, brachial pulse, radial pulse, femoral pulse, popliteal pulse, posterior tibial pulse, and dorsalis pedis pulse.

 Click here to learn how to take pulse.